an-sn/p2p-share/README.md

 Peers can register files they are sharing, download specific file chunks from other peers, and use the central tracker for peer discovery and file metadata coordination.

-Peer info and file metadata are stored in Redis DB.

 ![Hybrid P2P Architecture](assets/hybrid_p2p_architecture.jpg)

+## Architecture

+The tracker is implemented in C++ using the Boost Beast library for handling HTTP requests and responses.
+Peer endpoints and file/chunk information are stored in an in-memory Redis database to ensure fast response times.

 ## Building the server